 The historic Oakwood Cemetery Chapel was constructed in 1914 to function as a mortuary chapel.
-Designed by Austin architect, Charles Page, the historic Gothic-revival chapel is located within Oakwood Cemetery, a City of Austin Historic Landmark, registered Historic Texas Cemetery, and National Register of Historic Places site.
-In the subsequent 103 years since its construction, the historic building suffered from uneven foundation settlement and deferred maintenance.
-Funded under the 2012 GO Bond funding for Cemeteries and the Historic Preservation Fund, PARD rehabilitated the building for use as a visitor’s center and space for memorial services.
-The chapel reopened in 2018 and is programmed by PARD’s Museums and Cultural Programs Division in partnership with the Cemetery Operations Division as recommended by the Historic Cemeteries Vision Plan.
+Designed by Austin architect, Charles Page, the historic Gothic-revival chapel is located within Oakwood Cemetery, a City of Austin Historic Landmark, registered Historic Texas Cemetery, and a National Register of Historic Places site.
+In the century since its construction, the historic building suffered from uneven foundation settlement and deferred maintenance.

 Rehabilitation of the Chapel was completed in August 2018.
 The project included:

-Structural stabilization of foundation Surface drainage improvements ADA site access improvements, including creation of one parking space behind Chapel and new sidewalk
+- ADA site access improvements, including the creation of one parking space behind the Chapel and a new sidewalk

 - Rehabilitation of single unisex restroom